zchee/golang-wiki/Modules.md

 * declaring deprecated versions as [described](https://research.swtch.com/vgo-module) in the initial `vgo` blog series
 * declaring pair-wise incompatibility between modules in an external system as discussed for example [here](https://github.com/golang/go/issues/24301#issuecomment-392111327) during the proposal process
 * declaring incompatible versions or insecure versions of a module after a release has been published.
 See for example the on-going discussion in [#24031](https://github.com/golang/go/issues/24031#issuecomment-407798552)

-### What are some of the biggest changes since the initial vgo proposal?

-Here is a sample list of improvements, almost all of which were primarily driven by community feedback:

-* Top-level vendor support was retained rather than vgo-based builds ignoring vendor directories entirely ([discussion](https://groups.google.com/d/msg/golang-dev/FTMScX1fsYk/uEUSjBAHAwAJ), [CL](https://go-review.googlesource.com/c/vgo/+/118316))
-* Backported minimal module-awareness to allow older Go versions  1.9.7+ and 1.10.3+ to more easily consume modules for v2+ projects ([discussion](https://github.com/golang/go/issues/24301#issuecomment-371228742),  [CL](https://golang.org/cl/109340))
-* Added support via command `go get -u=patch` to update all transitive dependencies to the latest available patch-level versions on the same minor version ([discussion](https://research.swtch.com/vgo-cmd), [documentation](https://tip.golang.org/cmd/go/#hdr-Module_aware_go_get))
-* Allowed use of existing v2+ packages that don't yet have go.mod (disallowed in initial vgo proposal; recent update in related behavior described [here](https://github.com/golang/go/issues/25967#issuecomment-407567904))
-* Allowed more flexible replace directives ([CL](https://go-review.googlesource.com/c/vgo/+/122400))
-* Added additional ways to interrogate modules (for human consumption, as well as for better support for editor / IDE integration)
-* The UX of the go CLI has continued to be refined based on experiences so far (e.g., [#26581](https://github.com/golang/go/issues/26581), [CL](https://go-review.googlesource.com/c/go/+/126655))
-* Additional control via environmental variables (e.g., GOFLAGS in [#26585](https://github.com/golang/go/issues/26585), [CL](https://go-review.googlesource.com/c/go/+/126656))
-* **Most likely:** additional support for warming caches for use cases such as CI or docker builds ([#26610](https://github.com/golang/go/issues/26610#issuecomment-408654653))
-* **Most likely**: better support for installing specific versions of programs to GOBIN ([#24250](https://github.com/golang/go/issues/24250#issuecomment-377553022))

-As part of the proposal, prototype, and beta process, there have been over 400 issues created by the overall community.
-Please continue to supply feedback.

 ### How have the `go mod` commands changed recently in `master`?